AssetOrbit

 A corrective wave is a temporary counter-trend price movement within the overall direction of the current market trend, according to Elliott Wave Theory.
 Following a motive wave, the market usually encounters a corrective wave, which is a partial retracement of the preceding rise.

-Corrective waves are crucial for maintaining balance while preventing trends from getting extended.
+Corrective waves are important because they preserve balance while preventing trends from getting extended.
 Traders analyze corrective waves to identify potential entry points for trades and to understand the broader market structure within the Elliott Wave framework.

 What Is a Corrective Pattern?